mssandeepkamath/vm-iaas-wizard/README.md

 ### 3. Type-2 Hypervisor Integration

 Minimal-IaaS-Manager leverages a Type-2 hypervisor, specifically QEMU, to efficiently execute virtual machines.
-QEMU is a powerful open-source emulator and virtualization tool that provides:
+Hypervisor:

 - QEMU supports a wide range of host and guest operating systems, making it suitable for diverse virtualization scenarios.
 - QEMU allows users to take snapshots of virtual machine states and create backups, enhancing data safety and management.